Scott2bReal/RB130/study-materials/practice_questions.md

 ## Core Ruby Tools

 1. What are RubyGems?
 How are they used?
 Where can you find them?
 How do you manage them in your own environment?
 How do you include them in projects you create?

+  RubyGems are packages of code which can be installed on your system for use in Ruby programs or the terminal.
+Gems are found in the remote library, which by default is the RubyGems Library found at https://rubygems.org/gems.
+Additional remote libraries can be specified using the `gem install` command.
+Once a gem is installed, it can be found in the 'local library'.
+The precise location on your system can be found using the `gem env` command.
+They can be included in your projects by using the `require` keyword.

 2. What is the RubyGems format for projects?

 3. What are Ruby Version Managers?
 Why do we need them?
 Give some exampled of available Ruby Version Managers and what they can do for you.

+  Ruby version managers are programs which will allow for the intallation and use of multiple different versions of Ruby on one system. `RVM` and `rbenv` are two of the most popular version managers for Ruby.
+We need them because sometimes a Ruby program will use certain features of the language that operate in a certain way in one version, and that feature may change in upcoming version.
+Another reason to use a specific version of Ruby is to maintain compatibility with any required gems

 4. What is Bundler?
 What does it do and why is it useful?
 5. What is Rake?
 What does it do and why is it useful?
 6. What is a `.gemspec` file?